Skip to content

 Extended Data Types

-Extended Data Types (extended-data-types) is the core utility library providing enhanced Python data type operations.
+Extended Data Types (extended-data-types) is the core utility library for serialization, filesystem-aware workflows, transformation helpers, and typed data normalization inside larger automation systems.

 Terminal window